ConnorChoban/MechaCar_Statistical_Analysis/README.md

 - From the output of the code below, we can see that the vehicle length and ground clearance variables provide a non-random amount of variance to the MPG     values in our dataset, with coefficients of 2.60e-12 and 5.21e-08 respectively.
 This means that these variables have a greater impact on MPG whereas       other variables, such as vehicle weight, spoiler angle, and All Wheel Drive(AWD), have a minimal impact on MPG.

 - The p-value produced by our analysis was 5.35e-11, which is much lower than our assumed significance level of 0.05%.
-As such, there is sufficient           evidence to reject our null hypothesis, which means that the slope of our linear model is not zero
+As such, there is sufficient           evidence to reject our null hypothesis, which means that the slope of our linear model is not zero.

 - From our analysis we can see that the r-squared value is 0.7149 which indicates that there is an approximately 71.49% chance that future data points will   fit this model.
 As such, while this model does effectively predict mpg of prototypes, there is room for improvement.

 <img width="594" alt="Screen Shot 2022-06-11 at 10 30 16 PM" src="https://user-images.githubusercontent.com/99847786/173211914-9b009f79-e702-4276-8e48-232747dc40e2.png">

 ## Summary Statistics on Suspension Coils

+In this section of the analysis, we evaluate the company's manufacturing data to see if the variance of the suspension coils exceeds 1oo pounds per square inch.
+As seen below, across all lots we see that the variance is approximately 62.9.
+Looking at the lots individually, we can see that lots 1 and 2 both meet the design specifications, with variances of 0.98 and 7.47 respectively.
+However, lot 3 has a variance of 170.29 which is far above our tolerance limit of 100 pounds per square inch.

 <img width="530" alt="Screen Shot 2022-06-12 at 5 41 05 PM" src="https://user-images.githubusercontent.com/99847786/173254830-85604ef0-7d6f-4130-85fe-096c2daa1cd5.png">